-- List each strategic priority, and provide exemplars of connections to support the goal - Integrated literacy instruction throughout the curriculum - Direct instruction in a variety of writing genres - Use of exemplars at various levels across the grades for instruction and self, peer, and teacher assessments. - Use of Performance Standards throughout the year for assessment for learning, peer and self-assessment and assessment of learning - Regular ELP assessment and direct skill instruction - Fall and spring writing assessments.
+- Integrated literacy instruction throughout the curriculum - Direct instruction in a variety of writing genres - Use of exemplars at various levels across the grades for instruction and self, peer, and teacher assessments. - Use of Performance Standards throughout the year for assessment for learning, peer and self-assessment and assessment of learning - Regular ELP assessment and direct skill instruction - Fall and spring writing assessments.
 The fall assessment will be used to determine levels, needs and focus of literacy groups from K 5.
 Use of Performance Standards and collaborative marking will be used for consistency of and skill analysis. - Primary literacy groups and writing (K-2) support needs based literacy development, differentiation, and inclusion of all students - Core-competency goal setting and self-evaluation

-Where We Are Going (Action Plan)
+Where We Are Going (Equity-Focused Action Plan)